Mother: Rose (Fradusco) Alito, a teacher

 1991 - Is the only dissenting voice in a 3rd Circuit ruling striking down a Pennsylvania law that required women to notify their husbands if they planned to get an abortion.
 Planned Parenthood v.
 Casey, 947 F.2d 682 (3d Cir.
 1991)

-1999 - Writes the opinion in a case that said a Christmas display on city property did not violate separation of church and state doctrines because it included a large plastic Santa Claus as well as a Menorah and a banner hailing diversity.
+display on city property does not violate separation of church and state doctrines because it included a large plastic Santa Claus as well as a Menorah and a banner hailing diversity.
 ACLU v.
 Schundler, 168 F.3d 92 (3d Cir.
 1999)

-2001 - Agrees with the majority that struck down a public school district's anti-harassment policy, saying the policy -- which included non-vulgar, non-school-sponsored speech -- violated the First Amendment.
+2001 - Agrees with the majority that strikes down a public school district's anti-harassment policy, saying the policy--which included non-vulgar, non-school-sponsored speech--violated the First Amendment.
 Saxe v.
 State College Area School District, 240 F.3d 200 (3d Cir.
 2001)

 February 1, 2006 - Sworn in as a Supreme Court Justice a second time in a ceremony at the White House.
 He replaces Justice Sandra Day O'Connor.